Migration to Flutter Guide

 For a detailed comparison between the technologies, check out our article on how to choose between Flutter or React Native

-MAUI (Multiplatform App UI)
+.NET MAUI (.NET Multi-platform App UI)

 Pros of MAUI